 The academic programs at UC Santa Cruz are challenging and rigorous, and many of them are in newer fields that focus on interdisciplinary thinking.
 At UC Santa Cruz, many undergraduates across the disciplines conduct and publish research and scholarly work, working closely with faculty on innovative projects.
 UCSC's distinctive 10 residential colleges, each with its own intellectual theme, also provide academic offerings, student advising, and writing-intensive core courses that are required for freshmen.

-Beginning this year, UC Santa Cruz is offering a Spanish studies B.A., administered by UCSC's Language Program.
-The interdisciplinary curriculum draws upon fields such as literature, history, anthropology, education, feminist studies, film and digital media, history, history of art and visual culture, Latin American and Latino studies, linguistics, and sociology.
-Students may choose from two concentrations, literature and culture, or language and linguistics.
+Beginning in fall 2014, UC Santa Cruz is offering a Critical Race and Ethnic Studies B.A.
+The interdisciplinary curriculum draws upon fields such as anthropology, education, feminist studies, film and digital media, history, history of art and visual culture, Latin American and Latino studies, literature, psychology, and sociology.

 Another noteworthy major at UCSC is the Computer Science: Computer Game Design B.S., offered by the Jack Baskin School of Engineering.
 The first such major in the UC system, this interdisciplinary program provides students with a deep understanding of the technical aspects of computer game engineering and a broad background in the artistic, narrative, and dramatic elements of game design.